 Here is my list of favorite online tools to run my business.

-**Disclaimer: I may receive a small kickback or point rewards on some of the tools I love to use and recommend.
-I don’t share unless I know it’ll help you too.**
+**Disclaimer: Affiliate links included and I may receive a small kickback or point rewards on some of the tools I love to use and recommend.
+I don’t share anything unless I know it’ll help you too.**

 Coffitivity – When you can’t get to a cafe’ or don’t want to, this is the app for you.
 Create the same ambiance while it plays background cafe’ sounds and can be synced up with your music.

-Evernote – My “brain dump” place for organizing my ideas, bookmarking sites, writing drafts, creating templates, etc. Available on Desktop, Andriod, iOS, iOS x and has great desktop web clipper.
+Evernote – My favorite productivity digital tool.
+My “brain dump” place for organizing my ideas, bookmarking sites, writing drafts, creating templates, etc. Available on Desktop, Andriod, iOS, iOS x and has a great desktop web clipper in Chrome.

 Dropbox – You can never have too many backups of your important files and photos